pushkar0806/node-ejs-pdf/README.md

-# node-ejs-pdf
+# Node Express
-EJS templating engine to dynamically potrait data and output in the PDF format
+## EJS
+## HTML-PDF

+## About
+This sample application uses Express framework with the combination of EJS (templating engine).
+We are then inputting the template file to html-pdf node-package converting it to the PDF file.